The Rivals: Plot

 Jack's friend Faulkland is in love with Julia but he suffers from jealous suspicion; he constantly frets about her fidelity.
 Faulkland and Julia quarrel foolishly, making elaborate and high-flown speeches about true love that satirise the romantic dramas of the period.

-Bob Acres tells Sir Lucius that another man ("Beverley") is courting the lady of Acres' choice (Lydia, though Sir Lucius does not know this).
+Bob Acres tells Sir Lucius that another man ("Beverley") is courting the lady of Acres's choice (Lydia, though Sir Lucius does not know this).
 Sir Lucius immediately declares that Acres must challenge "Beverley" to a duel and kill him.
-Acres goes along, and writes out a challenge note – despite his rather more pacifist feelings and the profound misgivings of his servant David.
+Acres goes along, and writes out a challenge note – despite his rather less belligerent inclinations and the misgivings of his servant, David.
 Sir Lucius leaves, Jack arrives and Acres tells him of his intent.
-Jack agrees to deliver the note to "Beverley" but declines to be Acres' second.
+Jack agrees to deliver the note to "Beverley" but declines to be Acres's second.

-Mrs. Malaprop again presents Jack to Lydia but this time with Sir Anthony present, exposing Jack's pose as "Beverley".
+Mrs Malaprop again presents Jack to Lydia but this time with Sir Anthony present, exposing Jack's pose as "Beverley".
 Lydia is enraged by the puncturing of her romantic dreams and spurns Jack contemptuously.
 Sir Lucius has also learned of the proposed marriage of Jack and Lydia and determines to challenge Jack.
 He meets Jack, who, smarting from Lydia's rejection, agrees to fight him without even knowing the reason.
 They will meet at the same time as Acres is scheduled to fight "Beverley".

 At the duelling ground, Acres is reluctant to fight but Sir Lucius will have no shirking.
 Jack and Faulkland arrive.
 Acres learns that "Beverley" is actually his friend Jack and begs off from their duel.
 Jack is quite willing to fight Sir Lucius and they cross swords.

-David informs Mrs. Malaprop, Lydia, Julia and Sir Anthony of the duel and they all rush off to stop it.
+David informs Mrs Malaprop, Lydia, Julia and Sir Anthony of the duel and they all rush off to stop it.
 Sir Lucius explains the cause of his challenge but Lydia denies any connection to him and admits her love for Jack.
-Mrs. Malaprop announces that she is Delia but Sir Lucius recoils in horror, realising that he has been hoaxed.
-Sir Anthony consoles Mrs. Malaprop, Julia is reconciled to Faulkland and Acres invites everyone to a party.
+Mrs Malaprop announces that she is Delia but Sir Lucius recoils in horror, realising that he has been hoaxed.
+Sir Anthony consoles Mrs Malaprop, Julia is reconciled to Faulkland and Acres invites everyone to a party.

-Adaptations

-Musical (1935)

-A successful musical production - titled Rivals!, with songs by Herbert Hughes and lyrics by John Robert Monsell - was staged by Vladimir Rosing at London's Kingsway Theatre in October 1935.
-The musical ran for 86 performances.Queen Mary attended one of the performances.
+Revivals and adaptations